asimwe1/rust_chatapp/site/guide/configuration.md

 # Configuration

-Rocket aims to have flexible and usable configuration system.
+Rocket aims to have a flexible and usable configuration system.
 Rocket applications can be configured via a configuration file, through environment variables, or both.
 Configurations are separated into three environments: development, staging, and production.
 The working environment is selected via an